openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 are any such threads, jtreg will periodically interrupt them, until a timeout has been reached, at which point the message in question will be reported and the test will be reported as having an error.

+### Incompatible kind of JDK used to compile or run tests (...) with that used to run jtreg (...)

+**Answer**:  When using Windows Subsystem for Linux (WSL) to run jtreg, or to run shell tests within jtreg, it is possible to run tests on either a Windows JDK or a Linux JDK.
+However, there is a restriction that to run tests on a Linux JDK, you must also use a Linux JDK to run jtreg itself.
+(It need not be the same instance or same version of JDK).
+Likewise, to run tests on a Windows JDK, you must also use a Windows JDK to run jtreg itself.
+(Again, it need not be the same instance or the same version.)

+If you see this message, you are trying to run jtreg on one kind of JDK, and use a different kind of JDK to compile or run the tests.